-Pretty much my favorite savory combo of flavors ever.
-Which precisely is the reason I grow basil and tomatoes every single summer.
-My herb garden and tomato plants are like the only growing thing (besides my children of course) that I’ve been able to manage without killing.
+A beloved combination by many.
+And is precisely why I grow basil and tomatoes every single summer.
+My herb garden and tomato plants are like the only thing growing (besides my children of course😉) that I’ve been able to manage without killing.
 True story.
-The gorgeous large-and-in-charge hanging flower baskets?
+The huge gorgeous hanging flower baskets?
+Planters of fall mums?
 Dried up and dead just after 3 weeks.
-Sometimes I’m a lazy waterer.

 To MAKE THIS CAPRESE PASTA SALAD YOU WILL NEED:

 - garlic – This adds distinct and punchy flavor to the pasta salad.

 - kosher salt – You need this in order to draw out flavor.

 - freshly ground black pepper – This will add some subtle bite and flavor.

 - balsamic vinegar – For tang and acidity.

 - olive oil – This adds richness and will round out the dressing.

 for the pasta salad:

 - orecchiette pasta – Or use any small pasta shape you prefer.